Itera/cypress-kurs-2021/README.md

 **Part 1 goals:**
 - todo
+You will create your first testcase and learn the basics of cypress.

 **Part 2 goals:**
 - todo
+This part has a section for you to read that explain some core concepts.
+You will aslo learn how to crate custom cypress commands.

 **Part 3 goals:**
 - todo
+Learn about how to oranize multiple tests

 **Completed all the parts and eager for more? 💪** todo